 - Hospice providers will have flexibility in how they provide basic services to patients.
 Basic services include skilled nursing services, social services/counseling services, medical direction, bereavement services, volunteer services, inpatient care arrangements, and home health aide services.
 Services may be provided via telehealth or other remote methods.
 This will allow for, but is not limited to, check-in calls, health screening calls, and video conferencing.

-- Hospice providers may use healthcare professionals regulated under Division 2 of the Business and Professions Code and authorized by the Department of Consumer Affairs and the applicable licensing boards to provide services for the duration of the declared emergency.
+- Hospice providers may use healthcare professionals regulated under Division 2 of the Business and Professions Code and authorized by the Department of Consumer Affairs and the applicable licensing boards to provide services.

 6. HSC section 1747 (d)